 I really liked the confined space of the car and for me it almost became a metaphor of the “bubble” that South Africans had lived in for so many years.
 What made you think of the idea of this strange road trip that is partly a stripping of Jo’s agency, partly a reconnection – if a strange one – between father and daughter and partly the triggering of political memory?

 Well, some of it was mechanical and some of it is a bit more profound.
 On the mechanical side of things, it was an easy way for Nico to control Jo and I needed to have their interaction with other people quite limited.
-But while I started writing the novel, I was writing an essay on trauma fiction and focusing on JM Coetzee’s Disgrace and Cormac McCarthy’s The road.
+But while I started writing the novel, I was implementing my persuasive essay ideas on trauma fiction and focusing on JM Coetzee’s Disgrace and Cormac McCarthy’s The road.
 Road novels are interesting because they tend to be towards a destination, you can track your progress and it’s about the countryside moving by and the people you meet.
 But in Jo and Nico’s case, they meet very few people and there is no destination.
 One of the meta-techniques I tried out was, for example, to talk about the road crumbling on the side or things that had melted into the tar and become hardened – things were either stuck or dissolving.
 So this journey is kind of a subversion or inversion of the usual road trip novel in that there’s no resolution at the end and it doesn't seem as if anything good is ever going to happen to these unfortunate people.

 Another aspect that really interested me was the trash they collect in the car and never get rid of.
 I mean, usually one gets rid of your rubbish when you’re stopping to get food or petrol.
 What are your thoughts around that?